-- é (i) For TJ202, it has two ongoing registrational trials, a monotherapy trial and a combination therapy trial in multiple myeloma in Greater China, and we expect to initiate a Phase 1b trial in systemic lupus crythematosus ("SLE") in 2020; (ii) for TJ101, we are working towards submitting an IND application in 2020 for a Phase 3 - registrational trial in China; and (iii) for enoblituzumab, we expect to submit an IND application in 2020 for a registrational trial or a Phase 2 trial. \ We were collaborating with Everest Medicines Limited ("Everest") to co-develop and commercialize TJ202 in Greater China for all indications in hematologic oncology.
+- é (i) For TJ202, it has two ongoing registrational trials, a monotherapy trial and a combination therapy trial in multiple myeloma in Taiwan, and we have received IND approvals from the NMPA for conducting the same trials in multiple myeloma in China, and we expect to initiate a Phase 1b trial in systemic lupus erythematosus ("SLE") in 2020; (ii) for TJ101, we are working towards submitting an IND application in 2020 for a Phase 3 registrational trial in China; and (iii) for enoblituzumab, we expect to submit an IND application in 2020 for a registrational trial or a Phase 2 trial. - We were collaborating with Everest Medicines Limited ("Everest") to co-develop and commercialize TJ202 in Greater China for all indications in hematologic oncology.
 Everest was primarily responsible for sharing with us, by the proportion of 75% for Everest and 25% for us, the development costs of TJ202.
 On November 4, 2019, we and Everest terminated the collaboration agreement (including all the supplements and amendments thereto) with respect to the co-development and commercialization of TJ202 in Greater China.
 Upon the termination, Everest will not retain any rights or entitlements to develop or commercialize TJ202 or any economic interest in its commercialization.
 All intellectual property rights in respect of TJ202 arising from its development under the collaboration agreement are vested and owned by us, and we hold all intellectual property rights and have maximum flexibility to further develop, manufacture and commercialize TJ202 in Greater China.
-In consideration of the above arrangements, we will issue a total value of US\$37.0 million of ordinary shares (the "CPP Shares") to Everest, representing Everest's historical contribution to our collaboration and the associated time cost.
-The CPP Shares will be issued concurrently with, and subject to, the completion of this offering within 180 days from termination of the collaboration agreement, at a per share price equal to the initial public offering price adjusted to reflect the ADS-toordinary share ratio.
-In the event that this offering has not been completed within 180 days from the termination of the collaboration agreement, at a per share price equal to the initial public offering price adjusted to reflect the ADS-toordinary share ratio.
-In the event that this offering has not been completed within 180 days from the termination of the collaboration agreement, we will issue 4 762 751 - 4,762,751 ordinary shares to Everest on the 181st day.
-See also "The Offering-Concurrent Private Placement" for more details. \\ Our bi-specific antibody panel consists of (i) four PD-L1-based bi-specific antibodies, including TJ-L1C4 (PD-L1 and CD47), TJ-L1H3 (PD-L1 and B7-H3), TJ-L14B (PD-L1 and 4-1BB) and TJ-L1I7 (anti-PD-L1 and IL-7 cytokine fusion), (ii) TJ-C4GM (anti-CD47 and GM-CSF cytokine fusion), and (iii) TJ-CLDN4B (Claudin 18.2 and 4-1BB).
+In consideration of the above arrangements, our board of directors has approved the issuance of a total value of US\$37.0 million of ordinary shares (the "CPP Shares") to Everest, representing Everest's historical contribution to our collaboration and the associated time cost.
+The CPP Shares will be issued concurrently with, and subject to, the completion of this offering within 180 days from termination of the collaboration agreement, at a per share price equal to the initial public offering price adjusted to reflect the ADS-to-ordinary share ratio.
+In the event that this offering has not been completed within 180 days from the termination of the collaboration agreement, we will issue 4,762,751 ordinary shares to Everest on the 181th day.
+The issuance of shares to Everest is subject to the approval of our existing shareholders.
+See also "The Offering-Concurrent Private Placement" for more details. - Our bi-specific antibody panel consists of (i) five PD-L1-based bi-specific antibodies, including TJ-L1C4 (PD-L1 and CD47), TJ-L1D5 (PD-L1 and CD73), TJ-L1H3 (PD-L1 and B7-H3), TJ-L14B (PD-L1 and 4-1BB) and TJ-L1I7 (anti-PD-L1 and IL-7 cytokine fusion), (ii) TJ-C4GM (anti-CD47 and GM-CSF cytokine fusion), and (iii) TJ-CLDN4B (Claudin 18 2 and 4-1BB)